-The Kusam Klimb is a wild and rugged 23 km loop heading up and over Mount H’Kusam and down the Stowe Creek watershed.
-Starting at sea level, hikers pass through some of the most spectacular scenery on Vancouver Island with views of mountain peaks and the Johnstone Strait as they negotiate their way over the well-developed trail.
+The Mount Hkusam Trail is a wild and rugged 23 km loop heading up and over Mount H’Kusam and down the Stowe Creek watershed.
+Starting at sea level, hikers pass through some of the most spectacular scenery on Vancouver Island, with views of mountain peaks and the Johnstone Strait as they negotiate their way over the well-developed trail.
 While the trail is open for year-round hiking, an organized event is held once per year on the summer solstice.
-The Kusam Klimb draws participants from around the world hoping to conquer the mountain!
+The Kusam Klimb draws participants from around the world, hoping to conquer the mountain!
 We have a saying about this trail.
 Are you tough enough?
 Well, are you?